 All over the world, neighboring countries are now negotiating agreements permitting trips across their borders.
 The world’s first travel bubble was created on May 15 when the Baltic countries of Estonia, Latvia and Lithuania opened their borders to one another.

 AD MediLink experts have gathered the latest information on travel bubbles between Hong Kong and other countries, so you can stay in the know.

 This travel bubble was supposed to launch on November 22.
-However, the launch has been postponed for 2 weeks.
-Any person who has remained in Singapore or Hong Kong 2 weeks before their departure is eligible.
-They will need to test negative for COVID-19 once using a PCR test in Singapore and twice in Hong Kong.
+However, the launch has been postponed.
+Once it resumes, this bubble will technically benefit people who have been residing in HK or Singapore, and they will need to test negative for COVID-19 once using a PCR test in Singapore and twice in Hong Kong.

 Travellers departing Hong Kong (except Singapore citizens, permanent residents and long-term pass holders) need to apply for an air travel pass between seven and 30 calendar days before entering Singapore.
 Applications would start on November 12, 8am, and can be accessed here.
 Travellers are also expected to download Singapore’s contact tracing app TraceTogether before they arrive in Singapore and to keep it activated during the trip.